apache/flink/docs/content/docs/dev/python/table/intro_to_table_api.md

     )
 """)

-# 4. query from source table and perform caculations
+# 4. query from source table and perform calculations
 # create a Table from a Table API query:
 source_table = table_env.from_path("datagen")
 # or create a Table from a SQL query: